fmartinou/tydom2mqtt/README.md

 # tydom2mqtt
-Link a Delta Dore's tydom hub to a mqtt server
+Link a Delta Dore's tydom hub to a mqtt broker
 Based on https://github.com/cth35/tydom_python

+Recommanded setup : any Linux server with systemd management and python3.8.
+Home assistant's MQTT auto discovery enabled.
+For other systemd you just add devices like any MQTT devices..

 Needed packages : "pip3 install websockets requests gmqtt"